 Local SEO Strategies – Tom Critchlow (@TomCritchlow)

 Do you have a local-based business?
-Well this was the presentation for you as Tom talked about how you could improve your Google Local business listing and what the best practice is when submitting your details- for example, simply use your proper business name rather than be tempted to stuff keywords into its title as this appears spammy and can hurt your ranking.
+Well, this was the presentation for you as Tom talked about how you could improve your Google Local business listing and what the best practice is when submitting your details- for example, simply use your proper business name rather than be tempted to stuff keywords into its title as this appears spammy and can hurt your ranking.

 SEO Case Studies – Judith Lewis (@JudithLewis)

-I’ve now heard Judith speak a few times and I’ve enjoyed each of her sessions as they contain some really great insight and advice regarding SEO, in this session she presented us with some real-world examples and as such asked that we didn’t disclose any details, but all I will say is if you have chance to hear her speak at an event like this, try and get to it!
+I’ve now heard Judith speak a few times and I’ve enjoyed each of her sessions as they contain some really great insight and advice regarding SEO, in this session she presented us with some real-world examples and as such asked that we didn’t disclose any details, but all I will say is if you have the chance to hear her speak at an event like this, try and get to it!

 Eye Tracking – Simple Usability (@SimpleUsability)

 Back at Think Visibility 1 (a whole year ago now), one of the sessions that I sat in on and enjoyed was all about eye tracking and how it can be used to improve your website design to make it a better experience for your visitors.
-Well having bought a ticket for Think Visibility, you could apply for one of the limited number of slots to have your website analysed so that you could get a better understanding of what a new visitor’s experience is when they browse around your site.
+Well having bought a ticket for Think Visibility, you could apply for one of the limited numbers of slots to have your website analysed so that you could get a better understanding of what a new visitor’s experience is when they browse around your site.

 I’d submitted Zath and luckily we got picked to be part of this session along with Coolest Gadgets and another gadget site.
 It was definitely an interesting experience to see your website shown on a big cinema screen with a circle moving around it to signify whereabouts people’s eyes had been looking.
-It highlighted a few issues that perhaps need tweaking, but also confirmed that some other things that I’d purposefully laid out in a certain way actually worked, so overall this was a very useful session.
+It highlighted a few issues that perhaps need tweaking but also confirmed that some other things that I’d purposefully laid out in a certain way actually worked, so overall this was a very useful session.

 Getting The Links That Matter – Patrick Moogan (@paddymoogan)